sdiehl/write-you-a-haskell/002_parsers.md

 For the first couple of simple parsers we will use the String type for simplicity's sake, but later we will generalize our parsers to use the ``Text`` type.
-The combinators and parsing logic will not change, only the lexer and language definitions types will change slightly to a generalized form.
+The combinators and parsing logic will not change, only the lexer and language definition types will change slightly to a generalized form.

 Parsec
 ------